datamacgyver/ds-process/2_exploration_phase/1_exploration.md

 * Will deployment be easy or hard?
 Will there be a complex bespoke model?
 Will we need engineering support?
 * Also consider things like retraining and monitoring.
 * Will the deployed solution be costly to maintain (ie an always on API against a once a week batch?)

+## Baselines
+Based on our choices, how will we establish the baseline from which we will build our solution (if appropriate)?